AdactiveSAS/adsum-api-documentation/doc/api/09-Entities/Site.md

 | UPDATE | POST      | /site/{id} | Update a single Site                |

 ## Model

+> WARNING: This Model is the one retrieve using X-API-MODE="get" (see READ operation).
+So if you use the legacy one (standard), the model may differs on some fields.

 | Field                     | Type                | Readonly            | Nullable            | Translatable        | Description                                                                                                                                                               |
 |---------------------------|---------------------|---------------------|---------------------|---------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | address                   | string              | ![false][falseIcon] | ![true][trueIcon]   | ![false][falseIcon] | Postal address                                                                                                                                                            |